Taylor-Brandon/Rock-Paper-Scissors-Game/README.md

 3. Double-click the 'index.html' file to view it in your web browser.

 # Usage
-In order to use this website, access the live demo link found below!
-From there, users will be prompted with a question asking if they'd like to choose rock, paper, or scissors.
-After they have choosen and the automatted opponent has made its choice, they will recieve a message staing if they have won, lost, or tied.
-This will then prompt another message to be recieved displaying the final score.
-Lastly, they will be asked whether they would like to play again.
-If so, this will prompt for the game to coninue.
+Access the live demo link below to play the game.
+Users will be prompted to choose between rock, paper, or scissors.
+After making their choice and receiving the automated opponent's decision, they'll be notified if they won, lost, or tied.
+The game keeps a score, and users can choose to play again.

 # Contributing
-Those who would like to explore this project and contribute themselves are able to do so locally on their machine by cloning the repository.
-Additioanlly, they are able to make sugestions by making Github issues that will allow for bugs, inspiration, and further suggestions to be identified.
+To contribute, clone the repository to your local machine.
+You can also submit bug reports, feature requests, and suggestions by creating GitHub issues.

 # License
 This project is released under the MIT License.
 For more details, please refer to the [MIT License](./LICENSE).